 Shannon Lipp, a sophomore who is a first-year wrestler was the first girl to compete at this level for Miramonte.
-Head coach Jason for many reasons.
-"I liked the idea Rosiak was impressed with how far Lipp has come: "For a first-year wrestler going up against more ex- very hard at the beginning.
-I like a solid job.
-She competed really It's more real than volleyball."

-well.
-With her focus and effort, year's state tournament."
+Head coach Jason Rosiak was impressed with how far Lipp has come: "For a first-year wrestler going up against more experienced wrestlers, Shannon did a solid job.
+She competed really well.
+With her focus and effort, she will be vying for a spot in next year's state tournament."